This is my formal bio:

 Tell us about you and how you got started

 I started building websites in 1996 and taught myself to code.
 Around that time, I started studying Graphic Design and Business Communications at Assumption College.
-I was going as a Continuing Education student at night while being a mom to 2 young children and working full time during the day at Paul Revere Insurance (remember them?).
+I was going as a Continuing Education student at night while being a mom to 2 young children and working full time during the day at Paul Revere Insurance (remember them, Worcester friends?).

-My professional career in web began in 2000.
+I got my first job in the industry in 2000.
 At that time I was a multimedia developer / web designer (anyone remember Flash?
 I did a lot of that).
 These days I specialize in WordPress but use a variety of tools and technologies.
-I’ve been working as a full-time web professional ever since my “official” start in 2000.
-I’m currently working as a web developer and doing a lot of side projects and personal projects (like this one and turtleboybrew.com)
+I’m still working as a web developer and doing a lot of side projects and personal projects (like this one and turtleboybrew.com)